tc39/notes/es9/2018-07/july-26.md

 NHD: My question is whether or not this is a goal to account for significant figures given a certain input.

 MPT: My instinct is no, simply because if we really want a year-month type or similar, my feeling is that if it's that useful, then introduce it in a follow-up proposal.
 At the end of the day, the no-surprises model is super important for a proposal like this.
 The developer should be explicit about what they want.ˆ

 NHD: Thank you for your thoughts.

-MA: The point of we shouldn’t add dates together (separate from the plus method), but have we considered the TimeSpan/TimeInterval type?
+MAA: The point of we shouldn’t add dates together (separate from the plus method), but have we considered the TimeSpan/TimeInterval type?

 MPT: Isn't it YK who really likes the idea of a datetime span type?
 A lot of libraries have an interval types.
 I'm trying to keep this reasonable in scope.
 A lot of these questions come down to, "can we have another type?"  and the answer is yes, but I'm just trying to get these current ones done.